ayberkt/msc-thesis/code/CantorSpace.lagda.md

               (xs ◀ (λ - → - <f| yss is-true) × ((λ - → - <f| yss) ⊆ U is-true)) ∥
 ```

-This says that for every cover there is some list `yss` that is a subset of `U` and
-being covered by `yss` is a sufficient condition for being covered by `U`.

 We will now prove that the Cantor space is compact.

 ### Two little lemmas